Product Business14 min read

 Print-on-Demand

 No inventory.
 You design, a third party prints and ships when orders come in.
 Low risk, lower margins (~20–35%).
 Solid for testing designs before committing to inventory.
+The trade-off is that base costs are high and you have less control over fabric weight and finishing, so it's harder to feel "premium."
+Use it to validate which designs people actually buy, then reinvest the proof into better production.
 We have a full guide on starting a print-on-demand business if this path interests you.

 Private Label / Blank Wholesale